How is the Dutch education system structured?

 • Cluster 4: children with psychological and behavioral challenges.

-Differences between mainstream primary education and special needs (primary) education
+Differences between regular primary education and special needs (primary) education

 Secondary special needs education (voortgezet speciaal onderwijs; vso)

-Although students in secondary special needs education (vso) are generally the same age as students in mainstream secondary education (vo), secondary special needs education falls under the umbrella term for primary education (po) according to the Primary Education Act (Wet op het primair onderwijs).
+Although students in secondary special needs education (vso) are generally the same age as students in regular secondary education (vo), secondary special needs education falls under the umbrella term primary education (po) according to the Primary Education Act (Wet op het primair onderwijs).

 2. Secondary education (voortgezet onderwijs; vo)

 After group 8 in primary school, children attend a secondary school (middelbare school).
 This education form is referred to as secondary education (vo).
 With the transition to this new education sector, the number of the group starts at 1 again, thus every student starts off in class 1.
-In secondary education, the average group size varies by type of education but generally between 20-26 students.
-Students in secondary education are on average between twelve and eighteen years old.
+The average group size varies by type of education, but generally consists of 20-30 students.
+Students in secondary education on average are between twelve and eighteen years old.
 In the Netherlands secondary education is offered at different levels (note that not all vo-schools offer the same levels):

 Practical training (praktijkonderwijs; pro)

-• Basic vocational pathway (beroepsgerichte leerweg): for students who learn best by practice.
+• Basic vocational pathway (beroepsgerichte leerweg; vmbo-b): for students who learn best in practice.
 This pathway prepares students for post-secondary vocational education and training level 2 (mbo-2);

 • Middle-management vocational pathway (kaderberoepsgerichte leerweg; vmbo-k): for students who are practically oriented and have little difficulty with theory-based education.
 This pathway prepares students for post-secondary vocational education and training level 3 or 4 (mbo-3/mbo-4);

-• Combined educational pathway (gemengde leerweg; vmbo-gl): for students who have no difficulty with theory-based education but also enjoy practical subjects.
+• Combined education pathway (gemengde leerweg; vmbo-gl): for students who have no difficulty with theory-based education but also enjoy practical subjects.
 This pathway prepares students for post-secondary vocational education and training level 3 or 4 (mbo-3/mbo-4).
-With a combined educational pathway (vmbo-gl) diploma students can also continue their studies at senior general secondary education (havo) level.
+With a combined education pathway (vmbo-gl) diploma, students can also continue their studies at senior general secondary education (havo) level.

-• Theoretical educational pathway (theoretische leerweg; vmbo-t): for students who have no difficulty with theory-based education.
+• Theoretical education pathway (theoretische leerweg; vmbo-t): for students who have no difficulty with theory-based education.
 This pathway prepares students for post-secondary vocational education and training level 3 or 4 (mbo-3/mbo-4).
-With a theoretical educational pathway (vmbo-t) diploma students can also continue their studies at senior general secondary education (havo) level.
+With a theoretical education pathway (vmbo-t) diploma, students can also continue their studies at senior general secondary education (havo) level.

 • Culture and society – C&M (cultuur en maatschappij)